COVID-19 Aid, Assistance & Grants

 With gratitude to those aiding and assisting.

-Actors Fund Emergency Financial Assistance – actors, dancers, performers, theatre workers
+Actors Fund Emergency Financial Assistance – actors, dancers, performers, theater workers

 Afro Latin Jazz Alliance Emergency Artist Fund – $200, all artists

 American Guild of Musical Artists Relief Fund – Musicians / AGMA members

 American Society of Journalists and Authors – Writers Emergency Assistance Fund– $2,000 based on past grants, established freelance writers